-You don't need fancy gym equipment to get a killer ab workout.
+You don't need fancy gym equipment to get a fantastic ab workout.
 Anyone with a towel on hand (that should be just about everyone) can work on shredding their abs.
 Yup, towels can do way more than wipe up your sweat.
 When used strategically, they can be an effective workout tool that does wonders for your core.

 These towel exercises are best performed on a smooth surface like a hard floor.
 Only have carpet?
 No worries.
 You can use paper plates beneath your feet instead.

-Towel-Only Ab Exercises
+Try This Towel-Only Ab Workout

 Do: Three to five rounds of the below exercises.
 Start with 10 reps for each move.
 If you don't feel challenged enough, increase your reps to 20.